RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

   caption="New Device Registration Form"
 />

-6. Once the node is created, fill-in the necessary data.
+6. Once the node is created, fill in the necessary data.
 You can generate a Device EUI automatically by clicking the following icon, or you can write a correct Device EUI in the edit box.

-Fill the parameters requested:
+Fill in the parameters requested:

 * **Device name and Device description**: These are descriptive texts about your device.
-* **Device EUI**: This interface allows you to generate a Device EUI automatically by clicking the icon highlighted in red in Figure 42.
+* **Device EUI**: This interface allows you to generate a Device EUI automatically by clicking the icon highlighted in red in **Figure 42**.
 You can also add a specific Device EUI directly in the form.
 * **Device Profile**:
   * If you want to join in OTAA mode, select “**DeviceProfile_OTAA**”.
   * If you want to join in ABP mode, select “**DeviceProfile_ABP**”.